jenstornell/kirby-seo/docs/OPTIONS.md

 ## A list of options

-If you want to override any of the sensible default values, add the option to your `site/config/config.php` fileDefault values are set below:
+If you want to override any of the sensible default values, add the option to your `site/config/config.php` file.
+Default values are set below:

 ```php
 // Path to SEO controller file